 Passion for spice cake since more than 150 years

-Where and when spice cake really originated remains a bit of a mystery, but we know for sure that the Egyptians, the Ancient Greeks and the Romans ate their version of it.
-Spice cake has been a regular part of our diet for thousands of years.
+Where and when spice cake really originated remains a bit of a mystery, but we do know for sure that the Egyptians, the Ancient Greeks and the Romans ate their version of it.
+So spice cake has been a regular part of our diet for thousands of years.

-The first known sources about spice cake can be found in Ancient Egypt where a cake was made from grains, spices and honey.
+The first known sources about spice cake can be found in Ancient Egypt where a cake was made from cereals, spices and honey.

 For the Greeks, honey cake was so important that they sacrificed it every year to please the gods.

 The Romans gladly took over that traditional sweet cake and refined the recipe with some pepper and dried fruits.
 Afterwards the cake disappeared from European cuisine for a while and then came back to the table in medieval monasteries.